 How to Get Equipment Back from a Terminated Employee

-Equally important as getting company equipment like laptops, tablets, and smartphones into the hands of employees when first starting with your company is getting it back after termination.
+Equally important as getting employer equipment like laptops, tablets, and smartphones into the hands of employees when first starting with your company is getting it back after termination.

-With that said, here’s how to get equipment back from a terminated employee in five simple steps.
+If you’re wondering how to approach this process, here’s how to get equipment back from a terminated worker in five simple steps.

 1. Document Requirements in Writing